thepeacockproject/Peacock/readme.md

 License: AGPL-3.0 License.

-Disclaimer: This project is a community-driven server emulator and is not affiliated with IO Interactive.
+Disclaimer: This is a community-driven server emulator and is not affiliated with IO Interactive.

+Would you like me to generate a custom logo or a header image for this repository to make it stand out even more?